 I'm sad that Kodo went to the trouble and expense of adding another non-free license to the world.
 They could have just used the Creative Commons Attribution-NonCommercial-NoDerivatives license.
-It too, is not very useful, but at least it's non-revokable.
+It too, is not very useful, but at least it's clear, international, maintained, and non-revokable.

 Most frustrating is the way Kodo is vastly over-stating their generosity.
 They're stating, "You must try to play it like us, but without the full freedoms we enjoy."
 I would argue it's not possible to ever play the piece at Kodo's level with the restrictions they have imposed.
-They want a kind of artistic servitude that really rubs me the wrong way.
+The license necessitates a kind of artistic servitude that really rubs me the wrong way.

 So proceed with caution.
 Learn Shunpuu if it's fun and instructive.
 But know that it's tainted.
 Be careful every time you use it.
 Be careful falling in love with it.
 You don't own this piece, and its license doesn't trust you to be a creator, only a consumer.
 For free culture, it's copyleft, or nothing.